AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 ### Selecting data by indexing (.iloc)

 The first method that we will see is the **integer-based location indexing** or **iloc**.
-The row are numbered from 0 through the end of rows.
+The rows are numbered from 0 through the end of rows.
 Similarly for columns, they are numbered from 0 through the end of the column.

 So the general syntax is